joshbegley/nyt-latest/previous.md

 `Their names may not be familiar, but they helped define queer art, activism and storytelling as we know it today.`\
 https://www.nytimes.com/2026/06/28/us/lgbtq-pride-history-trailblazers.html

-**Midwest and East Face Prolonged Spell of Extreme Heat**\
+**A ‘Heat Dome’ Could Bring Triple- Digit Temperatures to the Midwest and Eastern U.S.**\
-`Forecasters warned that temperatures could soar into the triple digits and break records in some areas.
+`Forecasters warned that temperatures could break records in some areas.
 The heat is expected to last into the Fourth of July holiday weekend.`\
 https://www.nytimes.com/2026/06/28/weather/heat-wave-usa-nyc-dc-philadelpha.html

 **Deadly Floods Hit Kentucky**\